-THAT you have a clear understanding of the value of combining your logical and analytical thinking abilities with creative imagination.
+THAT you have a clear understanding of the value of your logical and analytical thinking abilities.

-You know that the human mind is capable of great accomplishments, as history has shown, when intuition and creative ideas are coupled with rational thinking and good strategies.
-You may even trust that our sustainability problems could be addressed with a good balance of these abilities.
+You know that the human mind is capable of great accomplishments, as history has shown.
+And you trust that our sustainability problems might be addressed with rational thinking and good strategies.